 - Behind ladders

-3. Using An Automatic Cleaner To Vacuum Your Pool When You Have An Algae Problem
+3. Using An Automatic Pool Cleaner When You Have An Algae Problem

 4. Ignoring Your pH and Alkalinity Levels